spanic/tms-js-react-tasks/README.md

 ### `npm run build:js`

 Bundles `src/js/public.js` using [rollup](https://rollupjs.org/) & copies it to the `/public` directory, avoiding built-in React application bundler.

+### `npm run cypress:open`

+Opens interactive [Cypress](https://www.cypress.io/) E2E test suite.
+> 🚨 Warning: execute any of the `npm run start*` commands before it!
+Cypress needs a running server to be tested.

+### `npm run cypress:run`

+Same as above, but in headless mode, without interactive UI.
+Results will be logged into the console.

+### `npm run cypress:ci`

+Runs production build, serves the app and tests it using Cypress in full-automatic headless mode.
+This command is triggered before commit and on CI.